-No employee of the NPAIHB may
+No employee of the NPAIHB may:

-- 1) Participate in any political activities prohibited by law or regulation or contract/grant provisions. - 2) Lobby or solicit resources for their program without Executive Director approval. - 3) Write letters of support for other organizations or individuals on behalf of the Board or as a Board employee without the approval of the Executive Director. - 4) Use the office postage meter for personal mail. - 5) Write personal letters on Board letterhead stationery - 6) Charge long-distance personal calls to the NPAIHB. - 7) Use any Board resources for personal benefit.

-All outside employment (moonlighting) shall be approved by the Executive Director upon a determination that such employment would not adversely affect the employee's performance and professional responsibilities to the Board.
+- 1) Participate in any political activities prohibited by law or regulation or contract/grant provisions. - 2) Lobby or solicit resources for his/her program without Board approval. - 3) Use the office postage meter for personal mail. - 4) Write personal letters on Board letterhead stationery. - 5) Write letters of support for other organizations or individuals on behalf of the Board or as a Board employee without the approval of the Board of Directors. - 6) Charge long-distance personal calls to the NPAIHB. - 7) Use any Board resources for personal benefit. - 8) Accept favors or gifts from vendors, contractors, or any other person who has or proposes to have business dealings with the NPAIHB. - 9) All outside employment (moonlighting) shall be approved by the Executive Director upon a determination that such employment would not adversely affect the employee's performance and professional responsibilities to the Board.
 Employees are prohibited from using Board telephones, equipment, supplies, or staff time for purposes of outside employment.
 Staff may not conduct business related to outside employment during Board office hours.
 The solicitation of business for personal compensation during office hours or while on travel status as a Board employee is prohibited.
 Any employee who earns compensation for services in which their solicitation is based on their expertise, skills or position with the Board shall first have the approval of the Executive Director and shall turn any compensation for such services over to the Board.